 Of course, you’ll want to see the best of Lisbon in the quickest and most efficient way when exploring with limited time.
 Luckily, there are multiple ways of getting around Lisbon to discover the most interesting sights and landmarks whilst staying in this hilly Capital of Portugal!

-The second most convenient mode of transport is the trains.
+The second most convenient mode of transport is the train.
 These are very easily accessible from all central locations and are reasonable, punctual and clean!
 You can count on the train line to visit any major towns and villages in Lisbon.
 If you do get time to take any of the Lisbon day trips on offer then they are the ideal way to get there.

 The third form of transport in Lisbon is buses.
 These are much faster and offer more diversity than the trams, and are also cheaper and more efficient.
 You can also buy multiple-day tickets which make them the perfect option when spending a weekend in Lisbon!

 Another method of getting around Lisbon is by taxi.
 Taxis in Lisbon are inexpensive when compared to other European capitals!
 If you are out late at night, taxis are probably the best option to return to your hotel.
 They run taximeters and generally take cash payments, but alternatives can also be arranged.